hydrogen fuel cell analysis

 10. Nitrogen oxides emissions: Although hydrogen fuel cells emit only water vapor when generating electricity, the production of hydrogen, especially through steam methane reforming, can lead to the emission of nitrogen oxides (NOx), pollutants that contribute to smog and have adverse health effects.

-See also 20 Pros and Cons of Oil Energy
+See also 20 Pros and Cons of Aspen Dental

 Hydrogen Fuel: A Clean Alternative